mancap314/mancap314.github.io/_posts/2025-01-07-hasenspiel.md

   children node
 - The number of winning games for black is the sum of the number of winning game for black of its children nodes.
-- The player on turn at the parent node can force victory [i.i.f.](https://en.wikipedia.org/wiki/If_and_only_if) all the children nodes can't force the victory, means its opponent has no possible move allowing him to force victory
+- If black hast turn, it can force victory[i.i.f.](https://en.wikipedia.org/wiki/If_and_only_if) at least one of its child nodes can force black victory.
+If white is on turn, black can force victory i.i.f. all of its child nodes can force black victory.

 <figure>
     <img src="{{site.baseurl}}/assets/hasenspiel_node_update.png" alt="Node  update"/>
     <figcaption>Black position leading here to two white position: the number
     of possible games is the sum of the number of possible game of its child nodes; same for the number of games where black wins.
-Here White has one possibility to force victory, thus black cannot force victory.</figcaption>
+Here one of the possible black actions leads to a white position where black can force victory, thus black can force.</figcaption>
 </figure>

 If a node has already been evaluated during the search and is reached through